SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="predict"></a>
 # **predict**
-> Prediction predict(body, deploymentName, modelName)
+> Prediction predict(body, deploymentName, versionName, modelName)

 Run inference on the input array.